authdog/keylab/README.md

 ## Changelog

-- 0.1.4: Using `cross-fetch` for edge ecosystems
+- 0.1.11: Add support for keyid injection in jwt header (required for Apple OAuth2.0 flow)
 - 0.0.0: JWT signed with a JSON Web Key can be "ad-hoc" validated
 - 0.0.0: `verifyRSATokenWithUri` has been replaced with `verifyRSAToken`